-Our findings further establish that to 'write' a millisecond coactivity code for learned contingencies in memory, $CA3^{L} \rightarrow CA1$ inputs are necessary.
-Whether this is related to lateralization in information content, processing and/or plasticity^{35,42} of CA3 \rightarrow CA1 inputs remains to be investigated.
+Our findings further establish that, to "write" a millisecond coactivity code for learned contingencies in memory, CA3^L→CA1 inputs are necessary.
+Whether this is related to lateralisation in information content, processing and/or plasticity^{35,42} of CA3→CA1 inputs remains to be investigated.
 Nevertheless, we show that distinct types of coactivity patterns show qualitatively distinct functional plasticity.
-While contingency-invariant patterns develop during exploration and are reactivated in SWRs during offline (sleep/rest) periods following spatial exploration, contingency-discriminating patterns show robust increases in strength during learning and are reactivated offline in SWRs after contingency learning.
-Thus, both invariant and discriminating patterns show a signature of previously described plastic cells31, albeit in different behavioral stages.
-This is consistent with a division of labor among hippocampal coactivity patterns, with contingency-invariant patterns reflecting unsupervised learning about the spatial structure of the environment and contingency-discriminating patterns supporting flexible memory-guided behavior.
-Altogether, our findings open new perspectives for future empirical and modeling studies to elucidate the mechanisms for writing and reading coactivity-based information and to relate coding schemes across multiple timescales of population activity.
+While contingency-invariant patterns develop during exploration and are reactivated in sharp-wave/ripples during offline (sleep/rest) periods following spatial exploration, contingency-discriminating patterns show robust increases in strength during learning and are reactivated offline in sharp-wave/ripples after contingency learning.
+Thus, both invariant and discriminating patterns show a signature of previously described "plastic" cells31, albeit in different behavioural stages.
+This is consistent with a division of labour amongst hippocampal coactivity patterns, with contingency-invariant patterns reflecting unsupervised learning about the spatial structure of the environment, and contingency-discriminating patterns supporting flexible memory-guided behaviour.
+Altogether, our findings open new perspectives for future empirical and modelling studies to elucidate mechanisms for writing and reading coactivity-based information and to relate coding schemes across multiple timescales of population activity.

 How can the code be written and read?

-The hippocampus is embedded in a wider network of cortical and subcortical structures that may mediate or modulate the formation of the emergent coactivity code we describe here (writing) and its subsequent use by downstream neurons (reading) to select contingency-specific behavior.
+The hippocampus is embedded in a wider network of cortical and subcortical structures that may mediate or modulate the formation of the emergent coactivity code we describe here (writing) and its subsequent use by downstream neurons (reading) to select contingency-specific behaviour.
 Below we outline hypotheses about possible mechanisms for both writing and reading processes.